The Government of Alberta procures billions of dollars in goods, services and construction every year.

 Help and training

-Vendors have access to a variety of APC help and information tools on using the system.
+Suppliers have access to a variety of APC help and information tools on using the system.
 These tools include a help system, FAQ section, training documentation and a multimedia training application.

-Tracking of interested vendors
+Tracking of interested suppliers

-Vendors can view their historical use of APC as a report (for example, opportunities downloaded and opportunities awarded).
+Suppliers and can view their historical use of APC as a report (for example, opportunities downloaded and opportunities awarded).

 Canadian tendering systems